 For other options, see our recommendations for the best portable printers, the best photo printers, and the best small printers.

 While the Fujifilm instax mini Link 3 and the Polaroid Hi-Print Generation 2 are both portable photo printers, they produce very different photos.
 The Fujifilm produces slightly smaller prints that lean heavily into a retro aesthetic with soft edges, while the Polaroid produces prints that preserve significantly more fine details.
-Neither printer is particularly color-accurate, and both printers incur high recurring costs, so the choice comes down to personal preference.
-Depending on your tastes, Fujifilm offers a wide variety of colors and patterns for their film, allowing you to personalize your prints.
+Neither printer is particularly color-accurate, and both incur high recurring costs; therefore, the choice comes down to personal preference.
+Depending on your tastes, Fujifilm offers a wide variety of colors and patterns for its film, allowing you to personalize your prints.

 The Fujifilm instax mini Link 3 and the Fujifilm instax Link WIDE are both instant-film printers.
 Get the WIDE if you want the best photo quality.
 It has a significantly wider color gamut using its Rich photo mode, producing detailed, vivid, and overall pleasant-looking photos.
 By contrast, if you're a fan of small prints, the Link 3 is the better choice as it produces 2.4" x 1.8" photos.
 Each printer has an app that allows you to edit and customize your photos, among other functions.

 The Fujifilm instax mini Link 3 is a better instant-film printer than its older sibling, the Fujifilm instax mini Link 2.
-There are a few minor changes to the design, but the core functionality remains the same between the models.
-The biggest difference is the new model produces better looking photos that appear more vibrant, have more detail, and have better color accuracy.
+There are a few minor design changes, but the core functionality remains the same across the models.
+The biggest difference is that the new model produces better-looking photos, which appear more vibrant, have greater detail, and exhibit improved color accuracy.
 One potential drawback is that the Link 3 no longer connects to Fujifilm X series cameras; instead, you need to upload your photos to an app on your smartphone to print them.
-Beyond this, both devices use the same film, and thus incur the same cost-per-print.
+Beyond this, both devices use the same film and thus incur the same cost per print.

-The biggest weak point of this printer is the ejection slot at the top of the device.
-It lacks a protective covering, so dust and debris can get inside.
+The biggest weakness of this printer is the ejection slot located at the top of the device.
+It lacks a protective covering, allowing dust and debris to enter.
 Thankfully, there's an internal flap to guard against light exposure.

 You can also check the battery status by pressing the Function button, located on the bottom half of the power button.
 Three white lights indicate a high battery level, two indicate a medium battery charge, and one indicates a low battery level.